psf/request-for/2019-Q1-PyPI/RFP.md

 - Examples of similarly-complex projects completed previously.
   - Referencing contributions to Free/Open Source projects is encouraged.

 - Project timeline estimates by milestone and task.
-These timelines should fit within our [project timeline](#project-timeline).
+These timelines should fit within our [project timeline](#project-timeline), however proposers may suggest adjustments based on their availability.
   - Milestone 1 - Security - MFA
   - Milestone 1 - Security - API Keys
   - Milestone 1 - Security - Audit Trail